 Swirl marks are a common issue for car owners and professional detailers.
 Professional detailers know what to do with them, thanks to experience and talent!
 These tiny dings can degrade the paint of your car.
 Well, it may not be that noticeable at first, but you’ll be amazed by how much swirl marks alter your car’s appearance when it’s in direct sunlight.

 Untrained eyes may find it difficult to see swirl marks.
 Without a light source reflecting the defects, most swirl marks might not be sufficiently noticeable.
 Swirl markings are also much easier to see on flat surfaces like a car’s roof, hood, or boot than on curved or angular ones.
-Additionally, compared to lighter-colored automobiles, swirl marks seem to appear “like magic” on darker-colored cars, as any detailer will confirm.
+Additionally, compared to lighter-coloured automobiles, swirl marks seem to appear “like magic” on darker-coloured cars, as any detailer will confirm.
 This is why it can be challenging for new detailers to work on a black automobile.